 The third-party (“15.1”) supplemental needs trust is typically not funded until the death of the parents or one or more other family members.
 As part of the program, we provide an implementation memorandum that reviews trust funding and other implementation issues.

-After signing the documents, do I fund the supplemental needs trusts and are there other implementation steps?
+After signing the documents, do I fund the supplemental needs trust and are there other implementation steps?

-May other family members and friends contribute to the trusts?
+May other family members and friends contribute to the trust?

 Yes, other family members and friends may contribute to the third-party supplemental needs trust and/or name that trust as a beneficiary of investment accounts, retirement plans, or insurance policies.

 Absent any significant changes in your family or financial situation or your child’s personal situation, we typically recommend that you review your estate plan at least every three years, as well as when your child is approaching 18 years of age.

 What should we do if we divorce after the documents are signed?

 If you divorce after the documents are signed, we recommend that you seek legal counsel to determine what changes are required or desired.

 Can Rivkin & Rivkin help us when it is time to apply for public benefits?